Mgalazyn/Mgalazyn/README.md

 - 👋 Hi, I’m @Mgalazyn
-- 👀 I’m interested in Python, Machine learning
+- 👀 I’m interested in Python, Data Science, Big Data, Blockchain technology
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, SQL and trying to understand frameworks for web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me m.galazynn@gmail.com